Clinical UM Guideline

 |Z71.41||Alcohol abuse counseling and surveillance of alcoholic|

-The U.S. Food & Drug Administration (FDA) approved extended-release injectable naltrexone (Vivitrol) for use in treatment of alcohol dependence (2006) and for use in treatment of opioid dependence (2010).
+The U.S. Food & Drug Administration (FDA) approved extended-release injectable naltrexone (Vivitrol) for use in treatment of alcohol dependence (2006) for individuals who are able to abstain from alcohol in an outpatient setting prior to initiation of treatment with Vivitrol.
+Naltrexone was FDA approved for prevention of relapse to opioid dependence, following opioid detoxification (2010).
 Naltrexone is an opioid antagonist that binds to the opioid receptors, blocking the euphoric effects of exogenous opioids in those who are opioid dependent.
 The neurobiological mechanism by which it reduces alcohol consumption in alcohol dependent individuals is not entirely understood, but clinical data suggests that there is involvement of the endogenous opioid system.

 Alcohol and opioid dependence can be treated by rehabilitation and medication.
 In some cases, oral medication does not achieve optimum therapeutic effect and for some individuals, this may be related to poor compliance in taking an oral drug.